risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink.md

 ) ] ];
 ```
 :::note
-The optional `FORMAT data_format ENCODE data_encode` syntax is only used for Kafka, Kinesis, and Pulsar sinks.
+The optional `FORMAT data_format ENCODE data_encode` syntax is only used for Kafka, Kinesis, Pulsar, and Redis sinks.
 :::